 Nexus Mutual cover is not a contract of insurance.
 Cover is provided on a discretionary basis with Nexus Mutual members having the final say on which claims are paid.
-Members are putting trust in the economic incentive model rather than an insurance company.
+Members are putting trust in the protocol's design and fraud protection mechanisms rather than an insurance company.

 Nexus Mutual is a discretionary mutual: a mutual fund that provides discretionary cover, which is an insurance-like product that involves only a discretion, not a legal obligation, to pay out on the occurrence of a material loss.